mokcak/mokcak.github.io/category/videos/calculus/substitution_rule.md

 title: The Substitution Rule
 ---

-📢 This is a list of videos of integration by substitution, commonly called "u-substitution" or "u substitution".
-This is the technique that we use the "reverse the chain rule".
+📢 This is a list of videos of integration by substitution, commonly called "u-substitution".
+This is the technique that we use to "reverse the chain rule".

 | No.  | Problem                                                      | 📽️ Video Link                                                 |
 | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ |